edurant/edurant.github.io/advising/msml.md

 ## Grade Replacement

 MSOE's machine learning programs automatically grant requests to retake and grade replace classes.
 This means that students in machine learning programs may re-enroll in a class without explicit permission.
-It also means that, if a grade below a B was earned the first time, the second grade will replace the original grade in GPA calculations.
+It also means that, if a grade below a B was earned the first time, the second grade can replace the original grade in GPA calculations.
+To take advantage of this option, students must notify their program director or coordinator.
+They will forward the request to the registrar's office, which will then process the replacement at the end of the term.
+This must be done between week 2 and the week before exam week, preferably early in the term.

 # Notes on Specific Courses